build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 Over the years, certain patterns of best practices have emerged, strategies that make the difference between a smoothly operating AWS environment and one that is riddled with challenges.
 Ensuring a solid foundation in your AWS cloud account is paramount to optimize costs, enhance security, and ensure smooth operations.

 Today, I'll share five of those best practices for AWS cloud account fundamentals, to guide you in setting up and maintaining your AWS environment in the most effective way possible.
-While my focus is cost here, these practices will also help you secure your account for malicious activities.
-By the end of this read, you'll have insights drawn from years of experience, ensuring that your cloud journey is set on the right path from the very beginning.
+While my focus is cost here, these practices will also help you secure your account from malicious activities.
+By the end of this blog, you'll have insights drawn from years of experience, ensuring that your cloud journey is set on the right path from the very beginning.

 ## 1. Understanding AWS Accounts

 An [AWS Account](https://portal.aws.amazon.com/billing/signup#/start/email?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) is how you access the AWS Services.
 The AWS account can be created quickly by using a credit card.
-All the best practices listed here are to help you NOT overspend and put in guardrails.
+All the best practices listed here are to help you NOT overspend and put in the guardrails.

 ![AWS Account Sign up](images/aws-account-signup.png)